 On the other hand, there have been homogeneous cultures that had produced so little innovation that they were in the stone age when outside civilizations came into contact with them.
 The American Indians and Hawaiians would be good examples of this.
 Therefore, does this argument in favour of homogeneous cultures or against?

 It should be noted and recognized that nearly all of the studies started with the hypothesis that diversity increases innovation.

-However, even with this hypothesis, the only diversity dimension that could be found to improve innovation outcomes consistently is the diversity of educational background — which is normally not included as part of corporate diversity initiatives.
+However, even with this hypothesis, the only diversity dimension that could be found to improve innovation outcomes consistently is the diversity of educational background — which is usually not included as part of corporate diversity initiatives.
 Secondly, it brings up the question of “how much.”
 For example, does it increase innovation outcomes to involve trained anthropologists or people educated in animal husbandry with technologists?

 The research does not describe how far afield the educational background is supposed to be.

 It should also be recognized that corporations do not have any particular objective to be innovative.
 Their corporate charters state very clearly that their goals are increasing shareholder wealth and increasing profitability.
 These objectives can be met more efficiently and a lower cost through posing as innovative (as is common in the pharmaceutical and software industries) and engaging in anti-competitive business practices.

 For example, the return on investment through political lobbying is far and away far superior to any return from investments in innovation.
 With a gain of 76,000% on lobbying funding, there is a feeble argument to redirect those funds to change.

 How Companies Fake their Interest in Innovation